 Burhan is an award winning journalist and a former Head of Opinion at Al Jazeera.
 He has previously worked at The Observer and The Times, and was part of the core team which launched The National in the United Arab Emirates in 2008, where he was Weekend Editor.

 Nitika was formerly a senior policy advisor at the UK Government’s Treasury.
 She has advised ministers on financial and budgetary policy, led negotiations in Brussels on the UK’s behalf, served as Chief of Staff to the UK Ambassador to the EU, and driven commercial reforms in the public sector.
 She has also worked in India and France with human rights NGOs and holds a degree in PPE from Oxford University.

 Paul Kirby is a non-executive director of the UK Cabinet Office and a visiting professor at the London School of Economics and Political Science.
 Previously Paul served as Partner and Global Head of the Government and Public Sector Practice at KPMG and Head of the Number 10 Policy Unit.
 He studied at Oxford University.

 Sheila Lirio Marcelo

 Sheila Lirio Marcelo is the Founder, Chairwoman and CEO of care.com; a public company that is the world’s largest online care destination with 20.7 million members in 18 countries.
-Sheila frequently speaks about women, technology and leadership, and has presented alongside President Obama.
+Sheila frequently speaks about women, technology and leadership, and has presented alongside former US President Barrack Obama.
 Sheila has been named a ‘Top 10 Women Entrepreneur’ by Fortune, is a Henry Crown Fellow of the Aspen Institute and was recently appointed to the Massachusetts Competitive Partnership.
 She graduated from Mount Holyoke, where she also holds an honorary Doctorate of Humane Letters, and received her JD/MBA from Harvard University.